Instruct, Not Assist: LLM-based Multi-Turn Planning and Hierarchical Questioning for Socratic Code Debugging: Related Works

 \subsection{LLMs for Interactive Education}

 Recent generative approaches within the AI tutoring space have attempted to generate responses which cater to the student's type of mistake or request, but only in single-turn settings.
 CodeAid \cite{kazemitabaar2024codeaid} is an \textit{assistive} tool that helps students debug their code.
-However, the Instructor is specifically designed to directly provide single-turn responses to the Student, such as answering student questions, explaining concepts, and helping to write code.
-In contrast, TreeInstruct aims to \textit{instruct} the Student socratically through questions.
+In their "Help Fix Code" and "Question from Code" modules, the Instructor provides single-turn responses to the Student for answering questions, explaining concepts, and helping to write code.
+However, these modules direct the Student towards where their mistake is and uses natural language to describe the bug fixes.
+In contrast, TreeInstruct aims to \textit{instruct} the Student socratically through questions, such that even in natural language, the bug fixes are not provided.
 BRIDGE \cite{wang2023bridging} is an Instructor-like framework that aims to help students with math mistakes.
 The LM estimates the type of error, the strategy of error remediation, and the instructor intention behind the remediation (all are chosen from a predetermined set).
-However, our methodology makes use of a more structured approach that works well for multi-turn conversations while adapting to the Student's learning.
+However, our methodology makes use of a more structured planning approach that accounts for the inherent multi-turn nature of educational guidance.